SteveOv/debingest/README.md

   - the fits file is read and filtered based on the `--quality` argument
   - the data is filtered removing rows where the `--flux` column is NaN or <0.0
   - the `--quality-mask` ranges are applied - any data within these are excluded
+  - if `--bin-time` given, the LC is binned to bins of this duration (seconds)
   - magnitudes are calculated from the `--flux` and corresponding error columns
     - a low order polynomial is subtracted to detrend the data
     - this also y-shifts the data so that the magnitudes are relative to zero